wp-plugins/facebook-feed-grabber/readme.txt

 = 0.9 =
 * Improved the amount of control a widget has over the feed it displays.
+* Fixed failure to turn urls into clickable links in post message.
 * Changed the locale option to retrieve a list of locales via CURL instead of allow_url_fopen.

 = 0.8.2 =